Tech

 December 3, 2013

 In the latest version we have added a warning sign on the general settings page for the domain.
 This is for a reason.
-Telling the PBX how to interpret numbers makes it a lot easier to deal with the various ways to represent numbers in the different parts of the world.
+Telling the PBX how to interpret numbers makes it a lot easier to deal with the various ways to represent numbers in different parts of the world.

-In order to tell if a number is in a global format, the number must start with a plus sign.
-Users may even enter numbers starting with a plus sign to tell the PBX that no matter what the country code is, where to send the call.
-This has also become a common feature of many cell phones, especially in countries that have a lot of international calls.
-If users are entering numbers in the PBX starting with a plus sign, the PBX will happily accept it.
+To discern if a number is in a global format, the number must start with a plus sign.
+Users may even enter numbers starting with a plus sign to tell the PBX where to send the call, no matter what the country code is.
+This has also become a common feature of many cell phones, especially in countries where a lot of international calls are made.
+If users are entering numbers in the PBX that start with a plus sign, the PBX will happily accept it.
+Otherwise, it's important the PBX knows which country the number is in.
+That’s why we encourage everybody to check what country code has been set on the domain.

 Latest Articles